 Although the Company does not directly employ staff, as this is done through servicing companies within the wider Group, it is still exposed to people risk in relation to those employees that service the Company.
-The success of the Company is highly dependent on the ability to attract, retain and develop highly qualified professional people with the right mix of skills and behaviours.
-People risk is managed through the HR Framework which is designed to align staff objectives and remuneration to business strategy and culture.
+The success of the Company's operations is highly dependent on the ability to attract, retain and develop highly qualified people with the right mix of skills and behaviours to support positive culture and growth.
+People risk is managed through the HR Framework which is designed to align colleague objectives and remuneration to business strategy and culture.